unicode-org/cldr/docs/ldml/tr35-info.md

 Where there is no corresponding code, sometimes private use codes are used, such as the numeric code for XK.

-The currencyCodes are mappings from three letter currency codes to numeric values (ISO 4217 [Current currency & funds code list](https://www.currency-iso.org/en/home/tables/table-a1.html)).
+The currencyCodes are mappings from three letter currency codes to numeric values (ISO 4217, see [Current currency & funds code list](https://www.six-group.com/en/products-services/financial-information/data-standards.html#scrollTo=maintenance-agency)).
 The mapping currently covers only current codes and does not include historic currencies.
 For example:

 ```xml
 <currencyCodes type="AED" numeric="784" />